 Rule C: 5% commission on products X and Z

-For products in the Accesories category, 2 rules apply (A and B) - in this case, the plugin gives the lowest commission applicable = 10%.
+For products in the Accessories category, 2 rules apply (A and B).
+In this case, the plugin applies the lowest applicable commission = 10%.

-Let's say product X is part of the accesories category.
-In that case, 3 rules apply to it (A, B and C) - in this case, the plugin gives the lowest commission applicable = 5%.
+Let's say product X is part of the Accessories category.
+In that case, 3 rules apply to it (A, B, and C).
+The plugin applies the lowest applicable commission = 5%.

 Another Setup Example: Negotiated Terms